|

 want to be ready if it happens.

-173. Many educators recommend warming
+173. Many educators and drum teachers

-up on the practice pad with metal drumsticks.
-Use caution however
+recommend warming up on the practice pad with metal drumsticks

-and in moderation.
-You want to strengthen your muscles, not
+You want to strengthen your muscles, not tear up your bones.

-tear up your bones.
-Oh, and "never" play with aluminum
+Oh, and "never" play with aluminum drumsticks on the

-drumsticks on the drumset, only on a practice pad.
+drumset, only on a practice pad.

 174. Practice drum rudiments in front of the TV.
 Once